owahlgren/polygon-docs/docs/cdk/get-started/deploy-validium-contracts.md

 Copy and paste the newly generated `Phrase` into the `MNEMONIC` field inside `.env`

-Also, keep track of this generated address, we will use it later in our deployment configuration.
+Also, **keep track of this generated address and private key**, we will use it for the remainder of the guide.

 For this guide we are using Infura as our node provider.
 You can grab a `Project ID` from Infura [here](https://www.infura.io).
 Then copy and paste the value into `INFURA_PROJECT_ID`